 6. LEGAL FISH: All fish are measured for length with the mouth closed. a.
 Largemouth Bass: Must be no less than 15 inches in length b.
 Smallmouth Bass: must be no less than 18 inches in length, one (1) smallmouth per contestant may be weighed. c.
 Spotted Bass: Must be no less than 12 inches in length. d.
 Short Fish: if a short fish is brought to the scales, your entire catch will be disqualified.
 A courtesy board will be available to check your fish if requested.

-- DEAD FISH: No more than two (2) dead fish can be weighed.
+7. DEAD FISH: No more than two (1) dead fish can be weighed.
 A ½ pound (.50) penalty will be deducted for each dead fish.
-If more than two (2) fish are brought to the scales, only the live fish and the two (2) largest dead fish will be weighed.

-- PARTICIPANTS AND ENTRY FEES: Entry fee is $50 per boat.
+8. PARTICIPANTS AND ENTRY FEES: Entry fee is $60 per boat.
 Optional: $10 for BIG FISH.
 You may fish alone or with a partner.
-Younger Anglers are permitted to have a non fishing boat captain over the age of 18.
+Younger Anglers (16 and under) are permitted to have a non fishing boat captain over the age of 18.
 If a boat captain is found fishing; team will be disqualified.
 No refund will be given on Entry fees unless approved by officers.

-- PERMITTED FISHING LOCATIONS: Fishing is permitted on Chickamauga waters, which are accessible by all tournament boats.
-Boasts must stay 50 yards from a fist anchored tournament boat with trolling motor up.
+12. PERMITTED FISHING LOCATIONS: Fishing is permitted on Chickamauga waters, which are accessible by all tournament boats.
+Boats must stay 50 yards from a fist anchored tournament boat with trolling motor up.
 All boats must remain 50 feet apart except during a lock through, emergency situations, or to pass by to access a creek or slough.